Imatinib (By mouth)

 How to Use This Medicine:

-- It is best to take this medicine with food and a large glass of water.
+- Take this medicine with food and a large glass of water.

 - Swallow the tablet whole.
-Do not break or crush it.
+Do not break or crush, break, or chew it.

-- Be careful not to handle crushed or broken tablets.
-Wash your skin with soap and clear water right away if you touch broken or crushed tablets.
+- Do not handle crushed or broken tablets.
+Wash your skin with soap and water right away if you touch broken or crushed tablets.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.